edgeless-project/function-repository-front/README.md

 - **Function Developers (funcdev)**: To manage functions.
 - **Application Developers (appdev)**: To manage workflows and functions.
 - **Cluster Administrators (clusteradmin)**: To manage workflows, functions, users, and API keys.
+- **API Keys**: Creation of API keys for users to access the API repository, a key has the same role permissions as the user that creates the key.

 ## Technology Stack